-- 1. Set parameter $\alpha$ , and environment reward matrix R
+- 1. Set parameter $\alpha,$ and environment reward matrix \boldsymbol{R}

-- 2. Initialise matrix Q as zero matrix
+- 2. Initialise matrix Q to zero

 - 3. For each episode:

-- Select random initial state
+- o Select random initial state

-- Do while not reach goal state
+- o Do while the goal state not reached

 - Select one among all possible actions for the current state

 - Using this possible action, consider to go to the next state

-- Get maximum Q value of this next state based on all possible actions
+- Get maximum Q value of this next state based on all possible actions using formula (1)

-- Compute
+- Set the next state as the current state